elaforge/karya/doc/slicing-inverting.md

 ## Inverting calls

-Slicing and inversion are a confusing and error-prone features that are unfortunately very useful and therefore ubiquitous.
+Slicing and inversion are confusing and error-prone features that are unfortunately very useful and therefore ubiquitous.

 ### Overview